elaforge/karya/doc/INSTALL.md

 These are all names for the incomplete offline synthesizer.
 It requires a bunch of extra dependencies.
-To build, turn on Shake.Config.enableSynth, and install the VST3 SDK from Steinberg's website.
+To build, turn on Shake.Config.enableSynth, and install the VST.
 You'll need additional dependencies, and apparently cabal doesn't let you pick the .cabal file, so:

 ```
     % cp doc/all-deps.cabal karya.cabal
     % cabal install --only-dependencies
 ```

-The VST3 SDK is now at github: https://github.com/steinbergmedia/vst3sdk
+Unfortunately Steinberg is trying to get rid of VST 2, by trying to get rid of the headers.
+If you search for vstplugmain.cpp though, you can still find a few copies around.

+In the longer term I'll have to port to VST3 or AU.

 ## MISC